 Due to the potential hazard of any chemical experimentation, safety goggles, laboratory coats, and other protective gear must be worn at all times in the laboratories (but cannot be worn outside the laboratory).
 Laboratory equipment loaned to students must be replaced if damaged or broken.
 Students who do not return borrowed laboratory equipment at the end of a course are charged an additional fee, and their grade may be recorded as incomplete and not released until "checkout" is completed.

-School of Engineering courses
+School of Engineering Courses

 No CAS student (whether majoring or minoring in this department or not) is allowed to take Tandon substitute courses for CHEM-UA 125, 126, 127, 128, 129 (General Chemistry); 225, 226, 227, 228 (Organic Chemistry); 651, 652, 661 (Physical Chemistry); 711 (Inorganic Chemistry); or 881, 882, 885, 890 (Biochemistry).
 However, students pursuing a major in the Department of Chemistry may seek prior permission of the director of undergraduate studies to take advanced electives in the School of Engineering and apply them to the major.
 This is reviewed on a case-by-case basis.
-These courses count against each student's 16-credit allowance in the other divisions of NYU and cannot be applied to the 64-credit UA residency requirement.
+These courses count against each student's 24-credit allowance in the other divisions of NYU and cannot be applied to the 64-credit UA residency requirement.